danieledwardharrington/MovieWatchlist/README.md

 only showing the information that's given to me.
 In the watchlist/history screens, I'm able to get more detailed information for those specific films and can thus display more information on the list itself.

+_**Why are you using two different APIs for the movies?**_

+Both APIs have something different to offer and I wanted both.
+My understanding is that OMDb pulls a lot of its information directly from
+IMDb, which is ideal (TMDb isn't an API to get stuff from IMDb, it's its own entity designed to be what IMDb was prior to being acquired by Amazon).
+However, I liked the idea of a trending tab for the app but OMDb doesn't offer this.
+TMDb has this feature so I leveraged their API for this
+(which is why sometimes the poster is different in the trending page than in the details dialog).
+Ideally, I'd just use IMDb's API since I assume it's the most robust but it's not publicly available.

 # Road Map
-For now, the only real feature I'm considering doing is implementing account creation in order to store the user's watchlist/history remotely so that if a user gets a new phone or uses the app on multiple devices, they can have their same information on each device.
+For now, the only major feature I'm considering doing is implementing account creation in order to store the user's watchlist/history remotely so that if a user gets a new phone or uses the app on multiple devices, they can have their same information on each device.
+I also need to implement search functionality in the watchlist and history at some point, as well as sorting options.

 # For Developers